When you install Anthos Service Mesh, depending on your environment, you either

 Anthos Service Mesh installation's root directory.

-on top of the selected profile.
-You can layer on more overlays, and each overlay
+You can layer on more overlays, and each overlay file overrides the

 When you install or upgrade Anthos Service Mesh using the

 istioctl install command,

 you can specify one or more overlay files on the command line with the

 -f command-line option.

 |Don't include multiple CRs in one YAML file||Create separate YAML files for each CR|